LeonLow97-Sandbox/react-bootcamp/stephen_grider/react-hooks.md

+## `useState`

+- `useState` allows a component to use the state system.

 ## `useEffect`

+- `useEffect` allows a component to run code at specific points in time.
 - Function that we import from React
 - Used to run code when a component is initially rendered and (sometimes) when it is rerendered.